Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: The Model

 The last two columns present new fermions charged under $Sp(4)_D$.
 The exotic fermions obtain their masses from the scale $\Lambda_{\rm DU}$.
 The spectrum of $\psi_{c,i}$ and $\psi_{w,i}$ spreads out over orders of magnitude due to hierarchical Yukawa couplings, analogous to the SM fermions.
 The dark quarks, $\chi_{a,i}$, despite obtaining masses from $\Lambda_{\rm DU}$, receive further suppression due to the seesaw mechanism, leading to the quadratic mass hierarchy with the lightest $\chi_{a,1}$ around $0.1$ GeV.
 The other dark quarks, $\chi_{f,i}$, obtain their Dirac masses from the scale $\Lambda_{\rm 5}$, which is much lower, and also spread down to the $0.1$ GeV range through the hierarchical Yukawa couplings.
 Other new fermions, including $\psi_{0,i}$, $\chi_{0,i}$, and $\chi'_{0,i}$, are singlets under the unbroken gauge groups and play no role in our discussion.
 We will simply ignore them in the following discussion.

 Next, we look into the details of each scale.
-The explicit values of the scales are determined by considering constraints from experiments, requirements from phenomenology, and the running of coupling constants.
-Starting from the GUT scale, which features leptoquark fields $V_{\rm LQ}$ that mediate proton decay, we set $\Lambda_{\rm GUT}=V=10^{16}$ GeV to satisfy the current constraints from Super-Kamiokande \cite{Super-Kamiokande:2020wjk}.
-Additionally, the lepto-dark-quark fields $V_{\rm LD}$, which mediate the leptonic decay of dark matter as will be discussed in section \ref{sec:Pheno}, also acquire their masses at the GUT scale.
+The values of these scales are determined by considering experimental constraints, phenomenological requirements, and the running of coupling constants.
+Starting from the GUT scale, which features leptoquark fields $V_{\rm LQ}$ that mediate proton decay, we set $\Lambda_{\rm GUT} = V = 10^{16}$ GeV to satisfy current limits from Super-Kamiokande \cite{Super-Kamiokande:2020wjk}.
+Additionally, the lepto-dark-quark fields $V_{\rm LD}$, which couple to the lepton and the dark matter, also acquire their masses at the GUT scale.

 The second scale is the scale of dark unification, above which the QCD and dark QCD are unified into the dark unification group $SU(7)_{DU}$.
 Due to the strong running of $SU(7)_{DU}$ gauge group, the splitting between $\Lambda_{\rm GUT}$ and $\Lambda_{\rm DU}$ should be small to match the coupling difference between the strong coupling $\alpha_s$ and the weak coupling $\alpha_w$ at low energies.
 We also assume that the scalars charged under the weak interaction are heavier in order to split the two scales further.
 The result of the running couplings is summarized in figure \ref{fig:running}, where we get $\Lambda_{\rm DU}=f= 10^{15}$ GeV, one order of magnitude below $\Lambda_{\rm GUT}=10^{16}$ GeV.